Logitech’s new dock is designed for a work from home world

 - Also check out our roundup of the best office chairs

-General manager and VP of Logitech Video Collaboration, Scott Wharton explained in a press release how the Logi Dock is the end result of the company taking a closer look at the needs of those working from home during the pandemic, saying:
+Scott Wharton, General manager and VP of Logitech Video Collaboration, explained in a press release how the Logi Dock is the end result of the company taking a closer look at the needs of those working from home:

 "When the pandemic hit, we spent an incredible amount of time with our end users to understand their needs and pain points in a work-from-home world.
 The result was Logi Dock.
 This is a disruptive, simple, and modern docking solution along with key collaboration features like one-touch-to-join and better mute control.
 And not insignificantly, it turns our cluttered ‘rats nest’ of cabling into the elegant workspace we all aspire to have."